Credit Control Procedures

 What is Credit Control

 Credit control is managing a company’s credit sales to ensure timely customer payment.
 It involves a series of procedures to minimise the risk of bad debts and maintain a healthy cash flow.
-Credit control or credit management ensures your business gets paid for the goods or services it sells on credit.
+Credit control, also known as credit management, ensures that your business receives payment for the goods or services it sells on credit.

 Here are the main goals of credit control: